ambrosdavid/EventMap/README.md

 <div align="center">
     <h4> AWS Infrastructure schema:</h4>
     <img src="imgs/AWS_schema.jpg" style= "width:100%" alt=""/>
+    <p>This is a little schema about the overall backend infrastructure.
+There are many AWS services that are being used but not included in this picture, such as AWS secrets manager, cloudfront distributions, route53 domains, VPCs etc.</p>
+    <p>The Angular frontend Appsync APIs are generated using Amplify, that is also used for the CD process.</p>
+    <p>The authentication is made trough IAM federated Identities, users can perform mutation actions only if they are signed-in, appart from some whitelisted mutations, since GDPR wants me to save to DB every user constent of cookies, even for unauthenticated users.</p>
     <br>
     <h4> The map view:</h4>
     <img src="imgs/example.PNG" style= "width:100%" alt=""/>